robotman40/robotman40.github.io/_posts/2025-09-04-my-high-school-experience.markdown

 AP Statistics, and AP Calculus AB.

 Unsurprisingly, I found those classes to be fun because they relate to my major and field of interest.
-Being a Computer Science major, I am very logical and prefer to solve problems that have have a clear solution.
+Being a Computer Science major, I am very logical and prefer to solve problems that have a clear solution.
 For AP Computer Science A, learning Java was a breeze for me and the teacher was the coolest one I had during high school.
 AP Calculus AB was the hardest class I took as a senior, but it was fascinating because it tied together everything I had learned in math so far.
 AP Statistics was my least favorite, but I found working with data to be fun and interesting to understand.